StableRPG/StableEconomy/README.md

 - [ ] Implement support for backups & restores
 - [ ] Implement customizable shop messages
 - [ ] Implement the ability to customize all plugin messages
-- [ ] Implement placeholder support within item name/lore in the shop